- Published on

 TM1 and Apache Airflow

 In their words, "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows".
 Most commonly, it gets used to orchestrate data pipelines.
-It was written in Python but can be used to schedule tasks that are written in other languages.
-It also provides built in "hooks" for connecting to a wide range of third party systems, particularly in the cloud/big data space.
-This allows you to manage and monitor all of your ETL pipelines in a single place.
+It was written in Python but can be used to schedule tasks written in other languages.
+It also provides built-in "hooks" for connecting to a wide range of third-party systems, particularly in the cloud/big data space.
+This allows you to manage and monitor all your ETL pipelines in a single place.
+This allows you to manage and monitor all your ETL pipelines in a single place.

 Did it work?

 Yes!
-At least in the basic use cases I identified:
+At least in the basic use case I identified:

 Putting it to the test

-Extracting the data from a cube and writing it somewhere was of the most interest to me initially.
-I chose S3 because of it's widespread use but the same concept could easily be applied to writing to any other system.
+Extracting the data from a cube and writing it somewhere was most interesting to me initially.
+I chose S3 because of its widespread use but the same concept could easily be applied to writing to any other system.
 I was able to create an Airflow DAG that did this pretty easily.
-To simplify the management of the connection to TM1, I created a library that extends Airflow's base functionality.
-I've released the resulting code as airflow-tm1 on Github and published it to PyPi.
+To simplify the management of the connection to TM1, I wrote a library that extends Airflow's base functionality.
+I've released the resulting code as airflow-tm1 on GitHub and published it to PyPi.

 Note This depends on having the following: